candyapplecorn/ts_vite_react_playground/README.md

 just a quick little project to get a typescript env with testing off the ground. see the playground folder.

+## Mocking API's

+This project is using a tool to mock RESTful API endpoints.
+See: [https://github.com/vbenjs/vite-plugin-mock](https://github.com/vbenjs/vite-plugin-mock)

 # BOILERPLATE README: